Extremes in furniture

 Like Us on Facebook!

-equally as hard to maintain the finish flawlessly throughout
+is equally as hard to maintain the finish flawlessly

-altogether.
-Clever marketers have come up with good solutions.
+away from them altogether.
+Clever marketers have come up

 Enter cappuccino, espresso, and antique black on the one

 other.
-These finishes produce the same relative effect and are much
+These finishes produce the same relative effect and

 When buying your furniture, keep those things in mind.

-of furniture or finish is absolutely perfect.
+piece of furniture or finish is absolutely perfect.
 As long

 as you understand the limits of the manufacturing and